 You can set a custom call-to-action that links to a website of your choice by adding a Button label and URL.
 You can also choose to show the map detailing the location of your guide.

 To add your Schedule content to Guidebook Web, click the Schedule option on the menu.
 You can enable or disable this from view via the Enabled toggle.

 Here you have the opportunity to highlight specific schedule track(s).
 If no track(s) are selected but this feature is enabled, the whole schedule will be accessible.

 After making changes, be sure to click Save.

-Add up to six Custom Lists to highlight other content in your guide such as speakers, exhibitors or anything you like.
+Add up to twenty Custom Lists to highlight other content in your guide such as speakers, exhibitors or anything you like.
 Begin by clicking on a Custom List with the status “Setup Required”.

 Then choose the Custom List you want to display.
 There are a few different styles you can use for your Custom Lists; pick the one that fits your data the best.
 You can choose to have the description show over the image.